Print-ready cheat sheet

 Wizard exercises: dbt_run against the user's dev schema (dev_lab_user_N).
 No additional prompt - the previous step's request kicks off the materialize.

-Scenario 2 - Choose your path
+Scenario 2 - three paths

 Scenario 2 - Extending an Existing Model with a New Source